SERMON SEVEN (Pf 7, Q 76, QT 35)

 St. John says, “See how great is the love that the Father has shown us, that we are called and are the children of God” (1 John 3: 1-2).
 He says not only “we are called” but “we are.”
 So I say that just as a man cannot be wise without wisdom, so he cannot be a son without the filial nature of God’s son, without having the same being as the Son of God has — just as being wise cannot be without wisdom.
 And so, if you are the son of God, you can only be so by having the same being of God that the Son has.
 But this is “now hidden from us.”
 And after that it is written, “Beloved, we are the children of God.”
 And what do we know?
-That is what he adds: “and we shall be like him” (1 John 3:2).
-That is, [we shall be] the same as he is — the same being, experiencing and understanding, everything that he is, when we see him as God.
+That is what he adds: “and we shall be like Him” (1 John 3:2).
+That is, [we shall be] the same as He is — the same being, experiencing and understanding, everything that He is, when we see Him as God.
 So I say God could not make me the son of God if I had not the nature of God’s son, any more than God could make me wise if I had no wisdom.
 How are we God’s sons?
-We do not know yet: “It does not yet appear” to us; all we know is that he says we shall be like him.
-There are certain things that hide this knowledge in our souls and conceal it from us.
+We do not yet know: “It does not yet appear” to us; all we know is that he says we shall be like Him.
+There are certain things that hide this knowledge [which is] in our souls and conceal it from us.

 The soul has something in her, a spark of intellect, that never dies; and in this spark, as at the apex of the mind, we place the image of the soul.
-But there is also in our souls a knowing directed toward externals, the sensible and rational perception, which operates in images and words to obscure this [spark of intellect] from us.
+But there is also in our souls a knowing directed toward externals, the sensible and rational perception, which operates in images and words to obscure this [spark] from us.
 How then are we God’s sons?
 By sharing one nature with Him.
-But to have any realisation of thus being God’s Son, we need to distinguish between the outward and the inward understanding.
+But to have any realisation of thus being God’s son we need to distinguish between the outward and the inward understanding.
 The inward understanding is that which is based intellectually in the nature of our soul.
-Yet it is not the soul’s essence but is, rather, rooted there and is something of the life of the soul.
-In saying the understanding is the life of the soul we mean her intellectual life, and that is the life in which man is born as God’s son and to eternal life.
+Yet it is not the soul’s essence but is, rather, rooted there, and is something of the life of the soul.
+When we say the understanding is the life of the soul we mean her intellectual life, and that is the life in which man is born as God’s son and to eternal life.
 This understanding is timeless, without place — without Here and Now.
 In this life all things are one and all things are common: all things are all in all and all in one.

 “But it is not yet revealed what we shall be.”
 And so I say that in this sense there is no likeness and no difference, but rather, wholly without distinction we shall be the same in essence, in substance and in nature as He is in Himself.
 But that is “not yet revealed”: it will be revealed “when we see him as he is” — God.